Pablo Guerrero: Background

 At the age of 16, Guerrero received his first guitar as a gift and began playing music with an amateur group from his school.
 They performed songs from Los Bravos and Los Brincos.
 He also played songs by Georges Moustaki, Jorge Cafrune, Joan Baez, Massiel, and the Dynamic Duo.

-Guerrero went to Madrid to study liberal arts, specifically Literature, while at about the same time, he began to sing, but without any professional intentions, but continued to train as a musician by attending private classes.
-His poetic interests continued to develop with readings by Pablo Neruda, Blas de Otero, Luis Cernuda, José Ángel Valente and José Agustín Goytisolo during 1969-1978.
+Guerrero went to Madrid to study liberal arts, specifically literature, while at about the same time, he began to sing, but without any professional intentions, but continued to train as a musician by attending private classes.
+His poetic interests continued to develop with readings by Pablo Neruda, Blas de Otero, Luis Cernuda, José Ángel Valente and José Agustín Goytisolo during 1969–1978.

+Guerrero died in Madrid on 30 September 2025, at the age of 78.

 Early career

-In 1969 Gerrero presented himself at the Benidorm Festival with the song Amapolas y Espigas (trans: Poppies and Wheat Spikes [espiga: wheat still on the stalk]).
+In 1969 Guerrero presented himself at the Benidorm Festival with the song Amapolas y Espigas (trans: Poppies and Wheat Spikes [espiga: wheat still on the stalk]).
 The song won first prize for best lyrics and second prize overall.
 In his early days as a singer, Guerrero researched Extremadura folklore.
 After his success in Benidorm, he had to combine his career as a singer with teaching, apart from his studies of Philosophy and Letters (Hispanic Philology and Hispanic Literature).

 With help from Manolo Diaz, Guerrero recorded on the Action label his first single, with arrangements by Ramón Farrán.
 The A-side was Amapolas y Espigas and the B-side was Carro y Camino.

 Guerrero's second single, arranged by Carlos Montero, was Son Hombres Que Se Mueren Sin Haber Visto La Mar (Tr: They are Men Who Have Died Without Having Seen the Sea) and Por una calle de Cáceres (A Street in Cáceres).
-His next had the same musical group and continued the countryside theme in the songs; Junto al Guadiana (Next to the Guadiana) and Al Pasar Po'l Arroyo (Passing by the Stream), with lyrics by the poet Luis Chamizo Trigueros.
+His next had the same musical group and continued the countryside theme in the songs Junto al Guadiana (Next to the Guadiana) and Al Pasar Po'l Arroyo (Passing by the Stream), with lyrics by the poet Luis Chamizo Trigueros.
 In Guerrero's fourth single, the arrangements of Benito Lauret included a large orchestra and choirs.
 The orchestrated songs are: Y Los Demás Se Fueron (And the Others Left) and Pequeño Propietario (Small Landowner), which can be considered as Pablo Guerrero's first social protest song.

 Guerrero set Miguel Hernández’s poems to music on a record that was to be called Tierra.
 However, the Francoist Spain regime blocked the recording due to its political nature.